antony190599/startupc-project/README.md

 - **Team Overview**: Manage team members and their information
 - **Settings**: User profile and application preferences
 - **Individual Application View**: Detailed view of specific applications
+- **Advanced Filtering**: Filters (such as status and program) can be initialized from URL query parameters (e.g., `?projectStatus=created`) and are kept in sync with the UI and API.
+Filter state is controlled at the page level for consistency and performance.

 ### User Management
 - **User Dashboard**: Comprehensive user administration interface